Adult-use cannabis laws

 Medical Cannabis Laws

-A total of thirty-five states and the District of Columbia have medical cannabis laws in place that have legalized the use of cannabis for qualifying medical conditions.
-Of the thirty-five states with medical cannabis policies in place, seven states (California, Louisiana, Maine, Massachusetts, Missouri, Oklahoma, and South Dakota) and the District of Columbia have full medical access, meaning that doctors can recommend cannabis as a treatment for any medical purpose they deem appropriate.
+A total of thirty-six states and the District of Columbia have medical cannabis laws in place that have legalized the use of cannabis for qualifying medical conditions.
+Of the thirty-six states with medical cannabis policies in place, seven states (California, Louisiana, Maine, Massachusetts, Missouri, Oklahoma, and South Dakota) and the District of Columbia have full medical access, meaning that doctors can recommend cannabis as a treatment for any medical purpose they deem appropriate.
 Meanwhile twenty-eight states permit the use of medical cannabis for only a limited number of conditions prescribed by the state legislature (or, in a few instances, the relevant regulatory authority).
 This approach is flawed, as it neglects many patients who could benefit from medical cannabis.